-On 24 March 2014, the Board of Directors approved the adoption of a new Stock Option Plan (the "2014 SOP") for officers of the Company and its operating subsidiaries, and Resident Mine Managers.
-Directors will likewise be eligible to participate in the 2014 SOP.
+On 24 March 2014, the Board of Directors approved the adoption of the 2014 SOP for officers of the Company and its operating subsidiaries, resident mine managers, and Directors of the Company.
 The 2014 SOP was approved by the shareholders during the annual shareholders' meeting held on 6 June 2014.
 On 21 November 2014, the SEC issued a resolution exempting 32,000,000 common shares for the 2014 SOP from the registration requirement.